STJRush/Wintel/Research/Brainstorm.md

 # Jordan:
-Safety Features:1
+Safety Features:
-Convenience:2
+Convenience:
-Standard Interior:3
+Standard Interior:

 Tesla moedel 3 has automatic emergency braking incase the driver becomes distracted or is a driver fall asleep the car will automatically break before a collision can occur and has collision avoidance